sgcjw/CDE4301_website/content/report/final_report.md

 ## 5. Design Requirments

 ### 5.1 Design Standards
-To ensure the new PDS meets industry best practices and regulatory requirements, the design standards were adopted:
+To ensure the new PDS meets industry best practices and regulatory requirements, the following design standards were adopted:
 *IEEE Recommended Practice for the Design and Application of Power Electronics in Electrical Power Systems* (IEEE Std 1709-2010) [4].
 This standard provides comprehensive guidelines for designing power electronic systems in maritime applications, covering aspects such as electrical safety, electromagnetic compatibility, thermal management, and environmental considerations.